 If you prefer not to own the panels on your roof or you can’t take the federal solar tax credit, a Solar PPA (Power Purchase Agreement) may be right for you.
 PPAs are contracts with the solar installation company, who puts the solar panels on your roof at their expense and sells you the solar electricity for a lower price per kilowatt-hour than you currently pay the utility company.

-Collectively known as “third-party ownership,” solar leases and PPAs can be a great way to start generating your own clean energy without spending thousands of dollars up front!
+Also known as “third-party ownership,” PPAs can be a great way to start generating your own clean energy without spending thousands of dollars up front!
 If you live in a green state, congratulations! $0-down solar is likely available in your neighborhood.

 Connect to a solar expert in your area to learn more!

-The reason these states are so good for third-party ownership is the great renewable energy policy and incentives they’ve put in place to make sure solar is a good investment.
-In these states, solar companies can lease or sell electricity from the panels to you for cheaper than power from your electric company and still make a small profit on their investment.
+The reason these states are so good for solar loans and third-party ownership is the great renewable energy policy and incentives they’ve put in place to make sure solar is a good investment.
+In these states, you can get financing for solar panels or sign a PPA and buy electricity from a solar company for cheaper than power from your electric company and still make a small profit on their investment.

 First, you sign a 20-year agreement with a solar installation company.
-Don’t worry if that seems long: your installation will be warrantied for the entire term.
+Don’t worry if that seems long: your installation will be warrantied to keep producing energy for the entire term.

 PPA Prices tend to start out significantly lower than the retail cost of electricity.
 Your installer will work with you to design a system that can meet your needs.
-If you can replace all the electricity you use with solar, you’re looking at a savings of about $35-$40 per month, just like a lease.
+If you can replace all the electricity you use with solar, you’re looking at a savings of about $35-$40 per month.